The most important thing you must do when you receive a donation of any size is immediately thank your donor warmly and provide a donation receipt.

 The Bottom Line

-Put as much thought into your donation receipt as you put into an appeal for money.
 An appeal will get you a gift right now, and a thoughtful, personal donation receipt will get you the next gift in the future.

-We all like to feel good.
 We know that thanking people for their acts of kindness makes them feel good.
-So why not pour it on for your donors?
-It is not false praise.

-Donors really are heroes that make it possible for organizations to change lives.
+Donors really ARE heroes that make it possible for organizations to change lives.

 Additional resources